eoncarlyle/learning-rust/Chapter5.md

 ```

 "The elegance comes from separating "pot is empty" (resource exhausted) from "pot is full" (resource replenished) into distinct channels.
 Many bugs come from trying to overload one signaling mechanism."

+"The core principle: When you need deterministic ordering or specific thread selection, basic semaphores aren't enough because their wakeup order is implementation-dependent.
+You need explicit coordination mechanisms."